faasm/faasm/docs/perf-diff/explaination.md

 the run time of the native Mersenne Twister engine experiment but there is no sign of `log` seems absent from the Wasm which however leads to the same result.
 I can only think the log was somehow optimised away?

+### Confirmation

+Compiling similar code at `-O3` natively but changing libc implementations gives the following:
+* glibc: 14.2
+* musl: 6.3

+Confirming our hypothesis that the musl `log` function is better.

 ## Mersenne Twister Engine

 Experiment code [here](../../func/demo/mt_difference.cpp).